redblanket/manga-scraper/readme.md

 ## Changelog

+### v1.1.5
+* Added checking md5 checksum file to make sure the remote and local files are matched
+* Splitting up methods to base class

 ### v1.1.4
 * Ask for download path on first run
 * Remove config.php and relies on auto-generated config.local.php